AIG-ist-tugraz/DirectDebug/README.md

 This repository shows the implementation and the evaluation of the DirectDebug algorithm, which will be presented at the ICSE-NIER 2021 in the paper entitled *DirectDebug: Automated Testing and Debugging of Feature Models*.
-This repository can be exploited to fully reproduce the work described in our paper.
+The research community can exploit this repository to reproduce the work described in our paper fully.

 DirectDebug is a direct diagnosis approach to the automated testing and debugging of variability models.
 The algorithm supports software engineers in the identification of minimal sets of faulty constraints